Hochfrequenz/WannaBeeClient.net/README.md

 ### Authentication

-You need to provide something that implements `IAhbichtAuthenticator` to the `AhbichtClient`.
+You need to provide something that implements `IWannaBeeAuthenticator` to the `WannaBeeClient`.
 Theoretically there are two ways to authenticate, but in practice there is no authentication as of today.

 #### No Authentication